-- Any member of our group, including parent companies and any subsidiaries of us and such parent companies, for the purposes for which the data was collected.
+- Any member of our group, including parent companies and any subsidiaries of us and such parent companies, for the purposes for which the personal information was collected.

-- to send notifications or account update information (including when new offers for existing or new services have been made available by us) to you by email, SMS text or app push notifications.
+- to send notifications or account update information (including when new offers for existing or new services have been made available by us) by email, SMS text or app push notifications;

-We may transfer your data outside the European Economic Area ("EEA").
-We will only do so if adequate protection measures are in place in compliance with data protection legislation.
+We may transfer your personal information outside the European Economic Area ("EEA") and will only do so if adequate protection measures are in place in compliance with data protection laws.
 We use the following protection measures: